readthedocs/readthedocs.org/docs/user/automation-rules.rst

 -------------------------

-When a new tag or branch is pushed to your repository, Read the Docs creates a new version.
+When a new tag or branch is pushed to your repository, Read the Docs receives a callback to its Webhook.
+This triggers the creation of a new version.

 All rules are evaluated for this version, in the order they are listed.
-If the version matches the version type and the pattern in the rule, the specified action is performed on that version.
+If the version **matches** the version type and the pattern in the rule, the specified **action** is performed on that version.

 .. note::